 ContraForce for MDE (Microsoft Defender for Endpoint)

 Provides visibility into Microsoft Defender for Endpoint data, enabling endpoint monitoring, incident ingestion, and threat intelligence display in the ContraForce portal.
-This application powers the Endpoints page and provides device health, alert, and security posture data.App ID:6efccc6a-f0d3-49e5-92d0-17d4afa9ba52
+This application provides device health, alert, and security posture data from Defender for Endpoint.App ID:6efccc6a-f0d3-49e5-92d0-17d4afa9ba52

 Requires Microsoft Defender for Endpoint to be deployed and active in the target tenant.
 Compatible with Microsoft 365 Business Premium, E3, E5, or standalone MDE licenses.